andrewjw/site/_posts/2011-09-29-beating-google-with-couchdb-celery-and-whoosh-part-2.md

 this post we'll begin by creating the data structure for storing the pages in the database, and write the first parts of the webcrawler.

-CouchDB's Python library has a simple <a href="http://packages.python.org/CouchDB/mapping.html">ORM system</a>
-that makes it easy to convert between the JSON objects stored in the database and a Python object.
+CouchDB's Python library has a simple [ORM system](http://packages.python.org/CouchDB/mapping.html) that makes it easy to convert between the JSON objects stored in the database and a Python object.

 To create the class you just need to specify the names of the fields, and their type.
 So, what do a search